-Tigers are not domesticated cats, nor should they be kept as pets, but many people still care for them as such (find out if your state allows tigers to be kept as pets).
-This article does not condone the keeping of tigers or any big cat as pets (thousands are currently kept as pets, more than are left in the wild) but instead is meant to simply present the facts about pet tigers.
+Tigers are not domesticated cats, nor should they be kept as pets, but many people still care for them as such.
+It's problematic to consider keeping a tiger or any big cat as a pet (thousands are currently kept as pets, more than are left in the wild) but here's what to know about keeping these large cats as pets.

 Tigers are large, strong, and dangerous cats.
-They have the ability to take down a 500 lb. antelope, are strong swimmers, and are very territorial.
-Male tigers will cover a territory up to almost 40 miles and females territories of about 7 miles.
+They have the ability to take down a 500-pound antelope, are strong swimmers, and are very territorial.
+Male tigers will cover a territory up to almost 40 miles and females cover about 7 miles.
 Males mark their territories by spraying urine and feces and do not do well with other males.

 Although tiger cubs are small and cute, they will quickly grow up to be hundreds of pounds with several inch long canine teeth and claws that you'd rather not get scratched by.
 You cannot declaw a tiger like you would a house cat (since they use their claws to walk on) and removing their large teeth is not only inhumane, but it prevents them from tearing apart their food.